-Selwyn staff have worked with the Township's engineering firms and contractors to develop a proactive approach to replace key components of the treatment and distribution process.
-In recent years, the Township's project coordination has provided focus on the water utility and its significant annual projects.
+Selwyn has worked with the operating authority and engaged contractors on a proactive replacement of key components of the treatment and distribution process.
+In recent years, the Township has hired a project coordinator to provide more focus on the water utility and its significant annual projects.